mccsoft/backend-frontend-template/docs/Development-Howto.md

       2. Handle this route at [RootPage](../frontend/src/pages/authorized/RootPage.tsx) ```<Route path={Links.WorkItemDetails.route} element={<YOUR_PAGE_COMPONENT />} />```
       3. Within the page component you could access URL parameters using `Links.WorkItemDetails.useParams()`
    2. Optional parameters unfortunately are not supported.
 You have to define separate route for each optional parameter and `Links.WorkItemDetails.useMatch()` to get the values.

+### FAQ
+1. You could pull updates from Template into your project by running `yarn pull-changes-from-template` (it will actually run [scripts/pull-changes-from-template.js](../scripts/pull-template-changes.js)).
+   1. It will clone the template repo next to your project folder, rename according to your project and copy Lib folder and other files that are not meant to be changed.
+   2. You could examine/compare some other files and copy them to your project manually
+   3. Check the changes when commiting them to your repo!